 Embracing Your Past to Brighten Your Future

 I have done some unsavory things in the past that I would love to forget.
-And that I wish anyone that took part, bear witness to, or slightly recall would forget it too.
+And that I wish anyone that took part, bear witness to, or slightly recalls would forget it too.
 Not that anyone is dreading it up.
 But sometimes the truth of our past can be haunting.
 We want to wipe it from everyone's memory.
-If only our life was a recycle bin that could be emptied.
+If only embarrassing life moments could be put in recycle bin and empty from everyones memory.

 how to own your past

 - Embrace your past.
 Don't try to hide it.
-You can't grow from your past experiences if your spending all your time trying to bury your past.
-So instead you have to embrace your past.
+You can't grow from your past experiences if you spend all your time trying to bury your past.
+So instead of hiding from it embrace your past.

 - Honesty is always the best policy.
-So if you're asked about your past be honest.
+If you're asked about your past be honest.
 Don't try to sugar coat it or elude facts.
-There is nothing worst than back paddling, try to clean up your story.
-So be open about your past.
+There is nothing worst than back paddling or try to clean up your story when caught in a tangled web of lies.
+Be open about your past.

 - Reflect on your past.
-Look for learning opportunities from your past.
-There is always a lesson we can learn from our shortcoming and failures.
+Look for learning opportunities in your past experiences.
+There is always a lesson we can learn from our shortcomings and failures.